Proconsul: In leadership theory

 Several factors are said to limit the scope of proconsular authority in modern times.
 Democracies put the military under civilian authority and tend to avoid policymaking by military leaders.
 Modern government emphasizes bureaucracy and rulemaking, while the Romans were aristocratic.
 Finally, modern communications allows for greater central control.

 Although transoceanic telegraph lines were laid by the mid-19th century, Lord describes the late 19th century as the heyday of British proconsular authority.
 Lord Curzon in India, Frederick Lugard in Nigeria, Cecil Rhodes in South Africa, and Lord Cromer in Egypt all took imperial initiatives that London approved only reluctantly.
 As ruler of Japan and Korea after World War II, U.S. General Douglas MacArthur consciously modeled himself on a Roman aristocrat.

 The role of U.S. General David Petraeus and others in Iraq suggests a continued need for proconsular leadership, according to Lord.
 Modern technology makes communication easier than ever.
-But as email and Power Point presentations proliferate, clarity and intellectual discipline is lost.
+But as email and PowerPoint presentations proliferate, clarity and intellectual discipline is lost.
 Another factor is that civilian policymakers, whether on the spot or in the metropole, may lack the skills needed to manage military forces.
 Yet proconsuls are at best an ad hoc solution to a reoccurring problem.
 Managing a large territory in occupation or conflict requires a range of skills and the ability to deal with various organizations.
 No one is trained as a proconsul and the available administrators have experience in at most one relevant agency or service.
 During the Vietnam War, the U.S. attempted to deal with this issue by creating an integrated civilian-military command structure called Civil Operations and Revolutionary Development Support (CORDS).